hschne/locality/README.md

 This is very useful if you work on multiple workstations and want to load a customized configuration on each one.

 Say you have the workstations `home` and `work`.
 You use zsh on both, and so have a `.zshrc` that you keep in sync using your [dotfile manager of choice](https://github.com/webpro/awesome-dotfiles#tools).
 But there are some customizations that are exclusive to each workstation.
-You could simply add this to your `.zshrc`:
+You could simply add this to your `.zshrc` and put any customizations in there:

 ```
 source ~/.zshrc.local
 ```

-and put your customizations in there.
 However, this comes with the caveat of not being able to keep this file in sync across multiple workstations, thus losing access to it.

 Locality helps you with that by **resolving file paths to a file that depends on your current workstation**.